piyushkrana1/learn/Readme.md

 ## Feedback & Issues

-If you encounter any bugs, installation issues, or have suggestions for improvement,please [open an issue](https://github.com/rancher/supportability-review-app/issues) in this repository.
+If you encounter any bugs, installation issues, or have suggestions for improvement, please [open an issue](https://github.com/rancher/supportability-review-app/issues) in this repository.

 For further assistance, including detailed results, remediations, or a full supportability review, feel free to contact us at:
  **ranchersupportnow@suse.com**